 The accommodation at Musango is clean, functional in design – but visitors are primarily attracted by the guiding skills of Steve and his small team, and for their knowledge of not just the flora and fauna, but also the wider cultural and conservation aspects of the area.
 The unique, almost beach-like setting of this lodge in a game-rich environment on Lake Kariba, also makes an interesting contrast with most of Zimbabwe’s other safari camps.

 Ideal length of stay: 3–4 nights here would be ideal.
 Note that Steve’s guiding is a major attraction for many guests, so if this is important, let us know; it’s often possible for us to check in advance if Steve is likely to be able to guide on a particular date.

 Directions: Most guests fly in to Bumi Hills airstrip, from where it’s a ten-minute transfer by speedboat or 45 minutes by 4WD, followed by a short boat transfer to the island.
 It takes about 1.25 hours to fly to Bumi from Victoria Falls.
 Alternatively, it’s possible to reach Musango from Kariba town by speedboat in approximately 1.5 hours (but note that the boat ride can be very bumpy).

 Usual board basis: Full Board

-Food quality: When we visited Musango in July 2011, we found the food to be tasty and wholesome.
+Food quality: When we visited Musango in May 2013, the food was tasty and wholesome.

 We had a light breakfast of cereal or porridge, toast and freshly baked muffins, followed by tea and coffee.